mikosik/jvalues/README.md

 FloatV radius = floatV(2);
 ```

-We've just created const (immutable) `pi` value and `radius` variable (mutable).
+We've just created constant `pi` (immutable object)  value and `radius` variable (mutable object).
 Both objects implement `FloatG` interface which has just one method returning `float`.
 This way method can accept `FloatG` type when they don't care whether they arguments are mutable or not.
 Methods can also force callers to use const types when immutability is needed (for example in case of concurrent code).
 Let me just print this interface here to make everything clear.

 ```java
 public interface FloatG {